Google Ads Keyword Match Types Explained 2023

 Broad Match Example

-You would type the keyword into your Ad Group without any quotes or brackets.
+You would type the keyword into your Ad Group without quotes or brackets.
 You would type in a broad match keyword like this: sample keyword here.

 Broad Match Keywords